If you’re thinking of retiring or selling all or part of your business, you need to keep Capital Gains Tax in mind.

 BADR a relief that allows you to reduce the amount of Capital Gains Tax you pay after disposing of qualifying business assets.
 By ‘disposing’, HMRC means selling, swapping or giving away an asset that belongs to the company.
 In many cases, people claim BADR on shares that they sell.

 It’s worth knowing that BADR can be particularly valuable for higher rate taxpayers.
-This is because it cuts the rate on qualifying gains from 20% to 10%.
+This is because it cuts the rate on qualifying gains to 10% (14% from April 2025).
 However, while BADR is designed to encourage people to grow and invest in their businesses, it is subject to a lifetime limit.
 Currently you can claim up to £1 million in Business Asset Disposal Limit during your life.

 A change to the Business Asset Disposal Relief limit